fawyrad/Suppe/README.md

-Suppe is an Xposed module to disable SSL verification and pinning on Android using the excellent technique provided by [Mattia Vinci](https://codeshare.frida.re/@sowdust/universal-android-ssl-pinning-bypass-2/).
-The effect is specified by the scope.
+Suppe is an Xposed module to disable SSL pinning on Android using the excellent technique provided by [Mattia Vinci](https://codeshare.frida.re/@sowdust/universal-android-ssl-pinning-bypass-2/).
+The effect is specified by the [scope](https://github.com/LSPosed/LSPosed/wiki/Module-Scope)

 ---